I am angry about the state of our union. And I’m not alone. But anger isn’t the core problem.

 “I think you’re wrong,” Eric said.
 “God doesn’t ask us to forgive everyone.
 He asks us to forgive like he does—which means forgiving anyone who repents.”

-From our earliest days in church, we are taught about a God who has forgiven all people, and …
+From our earliest days in church, we are taught about a God who has forgiven all people, …

 When I shared the news of my engagement last November, one friend wrote to say he was very happy for me, but he wondered if I might be squandering my talents on a small church and said the megachurch congregation where he had recently preached seemed more like the congregation I should be impacting as a pastor’s wife.